 Singing For The Beginner Can Be A Challenge If You’ve Not Sung A Note In Your Life” If You Think You Cannot Learn How” Or You Think Singing Is For The Gifted Only” You’ve Never Been More Wrong.

-You may have been told, or you may even think that your singing is downright pathetic.
+When learning to sing you may have been told by someone, or you may even think yourself that your singing is downright pathetic.
 And those of us, who think we cannot sing need to get on with living.
-Believing that such a talent is a privilege only for the chosen few then you are wrong.

-If you are sounding like a wet alley cat when trying to sing, or just a beginner taking singing lessons online learning to sing, there may be underlying reasons.
+If you are sounding like a wet alley cat when trying to sing, there may be underlying reasons.
 However, being tone deaf is not likely one of them.
 Unless you have at some time in your life contracted an illness that has resulted in damage to the ear.

 The wind chest also contains a series of valves (pallets) connected to the keyboard by a mechanical linkage.
 These pallets govern the flow of air to each pipe, and even though a stop may be on, no pipes will sound until a key is depressed, and its respective pallet opens.
 This allows the compressed air to pass up through the pipe for that note, this is how the organ works to create the musical sounds.

-However, the human voice is often a mystery to the untrained singer
+However, the human voice is often a mystery to the untrained when learning to sing.

 You cannot see your vocal apparatus and there are no black-and-white keys you can press or strings to pluck that are part of your throat.
 However, there is a part that acts like a sound shaping container, like the pipe organ.